Sim-to-Real Transfer for Muscle-Actuated Robots via Generalized Actuator Networks: Related work

 \subsection{Sim-to-real transfer with learned actuator models}

-The idea of utilizing \emph{actuator networks}, i.e., learned actuator models, for sim-to-real learning was first introduced by \textcite{hwangbo2019learning} in the context of quadruped locomotion.
+The idea of utilizing \emph{actuator networks}, i.e., learned actuator models, for sim-to-real learning was first introduced by \Citet{hwangbo2019learning} in the context of quadruped locomotion.
 They train a neural network to predict joint torques produced by the series elastic actuation of a quadruped robot.
-For the target labels, they use torque measurements, which limit their method to robots that are equipped with torque sensors.
+For the target labels, they use torque measurements, which limits their method to robots that are equipped with torque sensors.
 They demonstrate zero-shot sim-to-real transfer for locomotion and fall recovery behaviors.
-The approach was then used in a series of further works on quadruped locomotion~\cite{lee2020learning,rudin2022learning,ji2023dribblebot,eichmann2025lauron}, demonstrating its utility for learning agile locomotion in diverse terrains.
+The approach was then used in a series of further works on quadruped locomotion~\cite{rudin2022learning,lee2020learning,ji2023dribblebot,eichmann2025lauron}, demonstrating its utility for learning agile locomotion in diverse terrains.

-Despite these successes, the application of actuator networks beyond quadruped locomotion is only slowly gaining traction. \Textcite{spinelli2024reinforcement} learn end-effector control of an excavator using a neural network model of its hydraulic actuation. \Textcite{yuryev2026tendon} learn a model of forces transferred via a tendon, and use it for trajectory tracking with a one-degree-of-freedom motor-actuated finger. \Textcite{fey2025bridging} treat the actuator network optimization as an RL task, where the agent attempts to produce torques that minimize the error between simulated and real trajectories.
+Despite these successes, the application of actuator networks beyond quadruped locomotion is only slowly gaining traction. \Citet{spinelli2024reinforcement} learn end-effector control of an excavator using a neural network model of its hydraulic actuation. \Citet{yuryev2026tendon} learn a model of forces transferred via a tendon, and use it for trajectory tracking with a one-degree-of-freedom motor-actuated finger. \Citet{fey2025bridging} treat the actuator network optimization as an RL task, where the agent attempts to produce torques that minimize the error between simulated and real trajectories.
 They use the method to model friction and hysteresis effects in a robot arm with harmonic drives and demonstrate successful sim-to-real transfer in dynamic whole-body control tasks.
-In contrast to their work, our method enables gradient-based optimization, thereby simplifying training and yielding a more accurate model.
-As a result, our method is capable of modeling muscle dynamics, which are highly nonlinear and subject to complicated, configuration-dependent friction along the tendons.
+In contrast to their work, our method enables gradient-based optimization, thereby simplifying training.
+As a result, our method is capable of modeling complex muscle dynamics, which are highly nonlinear, affected by hysteresis, and subject to configuration-dependent friction along the tendons.